pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 ```

-## Objects with Metadata
+## 1:n Object Relation - Advanved (Objects with Metadata)
-This data type is an extension to the objects data type.
+This data type is an extension to the 1:n Object Relation (Objects) data type.
 To each assigned object additional metadata can be saved.
 The type of the metadata can be text, number, selection or a boolean value.

 A restriction of this data type is that only one allowed class is possible.
 As a result of this restriction, it is